 Check out our best vegan salad recipe collection!

 It's hard to believe, but this recipe tastes so good you'll want to make it all the time.
-The tender boiled carrots have a slightly sweet flavor that melds perfectly with aromatic ground cumin.
+The tender-boiled carrots have a slightly sweet flavor that melds perfectly with the aromatic cumin dressing.

-Add the spices and the seasoning while the carrots are still warm.
-The warm carrots absorb the flavors of the condiment wonderfully.
+We add the dressing while the carrots are still warm so that they absorb the flavor of the condiment wonderfully.

-You can also add a can of cooked lentils to make this Moroccan carrot salad tastier and more nutritious, and turn it into a quick lunch.
+You can also add a can of cooked lentils to make this Moroccan carrot salad even more nutritious and turn it into a quick lunch.
 This recipe is naturally vegan and gluten-free.

 Ingredients